+Source: NPSAS:18-AC.
+The table numbers to retrieve results are dafqeg and hgqkku.

-Notes: Postsecondary undergraduate students 23 or younger.
+Notes: Postsecondary undergraduate students age 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-Students with foster care history are defined as those students who answered yes to the FAFSA question, ““At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
+Students with foster care history are defined as those students who answered yes to the FAFSA question “At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court?”

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table numbers to retrieve results are dafqeg and hgqkku.

 Unmet Need

 Tuition and fees after grants

 Grants received by students with foster care history typically cover much, if not all, of the student’s tuition and fees.
-Nationally, students with foster care history face a median tuition and fees of $4,108.
+Nationally, students with foster care history face a median cost for tuition and fees of $4,108.
 After all grants are applied, the median amount of tuition and fees left to pay is $843, or 21 percent of the total.

 However, the sufficiency of students’ grant packages differs by institution type.
 As shown above, students with foster care history are most likely to attend two-year public institutions.
-For students enrolled in these schools, grants typically cover almost all tuition and fees (figure 6).
+For students enrolled in these schools, grants typically cover almost all tuition and fees (figure 7).
 But for students enrolled in other institution types, the gap between their grants and tuition and fees is much larger.
-The median amount of tuition and fees left after grants is about $2,000 for students with foster care history at a public 4-year institution; this is higher than the median amount remaining for low-income students without foster care history ($400).
-At a private non-profit 4-year institution, the median amount of tuition and fees left after grants for students with foster care history is about $4,700 and about $6,800 for students with low incomes but no foster care history.
+The median amount of tuition and fees left after grants is about $2,000 for students with foster care history at a public four-year institution; this is higher than the median amount remaining for low-income students without foster care history ($400).
+At a private nonprofit four-year institution, the median amount of tuition and fees left after grants for students with foster care history is about $4,700 and about $6,800 for students with low incomes but no foster care history.

-Grants, and Expected Family Contribution (EFC)
+Grants and Expected Family Contribution

 An estimate of the level of personal or family financial resources available takes the form of the Expected Family Contribution (EFC).
-Using information reported on the Free Application for Federal Student Aid (FAFSA), the federal government calculates the student’s EFC as an estimation of a student’s or family’s ability to pay for college.
+Using information reported on the FAFSA, the federal government calculates the student’s EFC as an estimate of a student’s or family’s ability to pay for college.
 A student’s EFC will vary depending on income, assets, family size, and whether the student is considered independent.
 The federal government defines a student’s financial need as equal to their cost of attendance minus their EFC.
 More than half of students with foster care history have an EFC of $0.
-Their average EFC is $1,582 (NPSAS-AC:18).
+Their average EFC is $1,582.

 How much cost of attendance is left after all grants are applied?
-And how much does a student’s EFC cover that gap?
+And to what extent does a student’s EFC cover that gap?
 We compare typical grants received to the median cost of attendance and presenting median net price (i.e., cost of attendance minus grants).
-As with the other metrics, net price differs greatly by institution type, but for a given academic year is similar between students with foster care history and their peers with low incomes (figure 7).
+As with the other metrics, net price differs greatly by institution type, but for a given academic year it is similar between students with foster care history and their peers with low incomes (figure 8).

 Students without a foster care history face the highest costs after subtracting grants.
-At 2-year public schools, students with foster care history face $7,258 in costs after subtracting all grants compared with $5,747 for low-income students without foster care history and $6,077 for students with a foster care history.
+At two-year public schools, students with foster care history face $7,258 in costs after subtracting all grants, compared with $5,747 for low-income students without foster care history and $6,077 for all students without a foster care history.